If you want to try something new for Thanksgiving, Matthew Krisiloff has a suggestion: add some insects to the meal.

 "From every 10 kilograms of livestock feed, you can produce about one kilogram of beef," he said.
 "For every 10 kilograms of feed, you can produce anywhere between seven and nine kilograms of insect meat.
 That's a significantly larger yield than traditional livestock."

 When it comes to nutritional value, some insects have as many nutrients as conventional sources of protein.
-Grasshoppers, for example, have 20.6 grams of protein per 100 grams of insect, compared to the 25.8 grams of protein provided by an equivalent amount of lean beef.
+Grasshoppers, for example, have 20.6 grams of protein per 100 grams of insect, compared with the 25.8 grams of protein provided by an equivalent amount of lean beef.

 According to Krisiloff, the flavor isn't bad, either.
 The most delicious insect he's tried so far is male bee larvae.